A circus in Germany is fighting against animal cruelty by ditching flesh and blood animal performers for holographic ones.

 Hologram technology was developed by Yuri Denisyuk from the Soviet Union and Emmett Leith and Juris Upatnieks at the University of Michigan.

 They created laser technology that recorded 3D objects using silver halide photographic emulsions.
-Though the clarity wasn’t perfect, their invention paved the way towards the highly detailed and dynamic holograms we know today.
+Though the clarity wasn’t perfect, their invention paved the way for the highly detailed and dynamic holograms we know today.